This documentation targets the API shipped with Pentaho 7.1. Click here for the updated version shipped with Pentaho 8.3.

 - You’re handling the

-.
-Alternatively, you could show the content’s of the view’sselectionFilter
+selectaction’s default action automatically processes the action’sdataFilterandselectionModeand applies it to the view’sselectionFilter.
+Alternatively, you could show the content’s of the view’sselectionFilterproperty.

 You should see a text under the visualization showing the selected data’s filter.